 The effects of alcohol can increase the risk of drunk-driving crashes.
 Driver impairment can include difficulty steering, delayed reaction time, and impaired perception.
 According to the National Highway Traffic Safety Administration (NHTSA), about 28 people die every day in alcohol-related crashes in the U.S. Fatal crashes involving drunk drivers kill over 10,000 people a year.
 As a result, drunk driving prosecution is taken very seriously.

+Each state has its own way to refer to impaired driving.
 One of the confusions with a DWI is how it differs from a DUI (Driving Under the Influence) or an OUI (Operating Under the Influence).
-Though the terms are different, to a large degree, these mean the same exact thing.
-They all refer to driving after you have been drinking or using drugs.
+Some states also have laws against driving while ability impaired (DWAI).